 Jennifer Esposito's time on the show was short but sweet.
 She joined in 2016 for a one-season arc as Alex Quinn before bowing out of the show in the finale.
 Since then, she's gone on to land roles in Law and Order: SVU, Amazon's The Boys and comedy series Awkwafina Is Nora from Queens.

 British actor Duane Henry first appeared as MI6 agent Henry Reeves in season 13 of NCIS and returned as a main cast member for season 14 but was written out just a year later.
 According to sources, the writers' room didn't know what to do with his character after the showrunner who created him passed away, so they chose to kill him off.

 There were no hard feelings, with Duane telling TV Line that he felt he had "the best exit".
 He made his final appearance on the show in 2018 and, just a year later in 2019, he landed himself a role in the blockbuster superhero flick Captain Marvel.
 He has since starred in the Hallmark and Lifetime movies A Gingerbread Romance and Mistletoe In Montana.

 Jacqueline Sloane became the latest major character to leave the series after it was revealed midway through season 18 that she would be relocating to Afghanistan.
 While actress Maria Bello has not spoken publicly about her exit, she reportedly only ever signed on to star in three seasons of the show and never planned to stick around.

 It remains unclear why exactly she has chosen to depart the series, but given the fact that the door has been left open for her return in the future, it seems that she's leaving on good terms.
-It's safe to assume that the 37-year-old actress was just ready to move on from the series and explore other opportunities after spending nearly a decade in the same role.
+It's safe to assume that the 39-year-old actress was just ready to move on from the series and explore other opportunities after spending nearly a decade in the same role.
 In December 2021 she welcomed a son with her partner James Badge Dale.